 In smokers living with HIV, the vertical gradient in perfusion was severely reduced, likely due to early but increasing pulmonary vascular pressures counteracting the effects of hydrostatic pressure.
 Our study did not find a significant difference in regional pulmonary perfusion between smokers living with and without HIV infection.
 Inflammation and oxidative stress from smoking alone may cause perfusion changes beyond any additive immune dysfunction of HIV infection in the smoking group.
-However, we also observed a decremental trend toward loss of the vertical gradient in perfusion from nonsmokers living with HIV $(-5.32 \pm 1.83\ 10^{-2} \text{cm}^{-1})$ to smokers without HIV infection $(-4.88 \pm 1.79\ 10^{-2} \text{cm}^{-1})$ to smokers living with HIV $(-4.7 \pm 1.66\ 10^{-2} \text{cm}^{-1})$ .
+However, we also observed a decremental trend towards loss of the vertical gradient in perfusion from non-smokers living with HIV (-5.32 +/- 1.83 10-2cm-1) to smokers without HIV infection (-4.88 +/- 1.79 10-2cm-1) to smokers living with HIV (-4.7 +/- 1.66 10-2cm-1).

 As half of our cohort underwent echocardiography with normal results, our results reveal that perfusion imaging can detect much earlier stages of pulmonary vascular dysfunction, such as changes in the gradients of perfusion, compared with current conventional noninvasive methods of assessment.
-Also, our results showing increased residual perfusion heterogeneity and a diminished vertical gradient in perfusion in all nonsmokers living with HIV (Fig. 2) indicate that HIV-associated pulmonary vascular dysfunction may be more common than previously recognized.
+Also, our results showing increased residual perfusion heterogeneity and a diminished vertical gradient in perfusion in all non-smokers living with HIV (Fig. 2), indicate that HIV-associated pulmonary vascular dysfunction may be more common than previously recognized.
 However, it is not possible to determine with certainty if the perfusion abnormalities we have found are a primary defect or secondary to ventilation abnormalities.

-Limitations of the NN imaging technique have been discussed in detail (14,15), including the lower resolution of PET scans compared with CT or MRI scans.
-However, the NN-bolus method allows functional imaging of both pulmonary perfusion and specific ventilation using a single injection. $^{13}\mathrm{NN}$ tracer kinetics and image misalignments can affect the accuracy of noise-free $\mathrm{CV^2}\mathrm{Q}$ parameters.
-However, such errors occurring randomly should only diminish differences among groups and bias results toward the null hypothesis of statistical tests.
+Limitations of the 13NN imaging technique have been discussed in detail (14,15) including the lower resolution of PET scans compared to CT or MRI scans.
+However, the 13NN-bolus method allows functional imaging of both pulmonary perfusion and specific ventilation using a single injection .
+13NN tracer kinetics and image misalignments can affect the accuracy of noise-free CV2_Q parameters.
+However, such errors occurring randomly should only diminish differences among groups and bias results towards the null hypothesis of statistical tests.
 Finally, despite notable differences observed with our current sample size, future studies in larger sample sizes followed longitudinally are required.